The drug addiction rate is on the rise in Southern California and when it comes to Orange County, 35% of adults have abused drugs at least once.

 When your health, career, and relationships are affected by drug abuse, you should know that you might have an addiction problem.
 Here is a list of some symptoms that indicates you need help to get better.

-- You have the urge to devour a drug repeatedly
+- You have the urge to use a drug repeatedly

-- You’re feeling the necessity to dose up the drug to have an intense feeling
+- You're feeling the necessity to increase the dose in order to experience a more intense feeling

 - You're spending money on the drug even when you are broke